quchen/articles/fbut.md

 ```

 However, the problems arising from this don't seem bad enough to demand a fix,
-so it'll probably stay a small quirk in GHC for the forseeable future.
+so it'll probably stay a small quirk in GHC for the foreseeable future.